mjanki/BestAndroidMvvmTemplate/README.md

     taskVM.init()
 }
 ```
-* We just inflate the layout in `onCreateView`:
+* We should just inflate the layout in `onCreateView`:
 ```kotlin
 override fun onCreateView(inflater: LayoutInflater, container: ViewGroup?, savedInstanceState: Bundle?): View? {
     return container?.inflate(R.layout.fragment_main)
 }
 ```
-* We manipulate the view after `onViewCreated`; this is because before that `Kotlin Extensions` can't access the views.
+* We should manipulate the view after (and only after) `onViewCreated`; this is because before that `Kotlin Extensions` can't access the views.
-* Check the example code I have in this project to see what you can do.
+* Check the template's example code to see what you can do.

 ### Tests:
 View tests are under the `androidTest` sub-package; they are **Espresso** tests.
-Please refer to the example code that I have, it's fairly well documented with comments.
+Please refer to this template's example code; it's fairly well documented with comments.

 # First Use
 Here are the things you need to do when you first start a project with this template: